jwilsh/Auto_Village_Motors/README.md

 Reliable — LOW — Data was entered manually by employees

-Original — HIGH — Origional Company Internal Data
+Original — HIGH — Original Company Internal Data

 Comprehensive — MED — All important information about the vehicles are included.

-Current — HIGH — Data has been collected from the opening of the busniess until now.
+Current — HIGH — Data has been collected from the opening of the business until now.

 Cited — LOW — Companies own internal data.

 ### 2.4 Data Selection
-The following file has been provided and will be ued for all analysis.
+The following file has been provided and will be used for all analysis.

 car_dekho.csv

 ### 2.5 Tool
 We are using SQL and MySQL for data cleaning and transformation.
-Tableau is being used for the visualisations.
+Tableau is being used for the visualizations.

 # 3.0 Process

-### 3.1 Setting-Up the Environement
+### 3.1 Setting-Up the Environment
 A new schema is created with MySQL called 'cars'.
 ```
 CREATE SCHEMA 'cars';
 ```

 ### 3.2 Importing the Dataset
-The .cvs files from ealrier were uploaded onto this newly created dataset.
+The .cvs files from earlier were uploaded onto this newly created dataset.

 ### 3.3 Preview the Data and it's Structure
-The .cvs files from ealrier were uploaded onto this newly created dataset.
+The .cvs files from earlier were uploaded onto this newly created dataset.
 Here you can see a preview of the dataset.

 ![Preview 1](https://github.com/jwilsh/Auto_Village_Motors/assets/98908958/8a28f246-4960-416f-8d15-5ff37579dfba)